AmaWaterways vs. Viking: A Travel Agent’s Honest Comparison (2026)

 If you have started looking into European river cruises, you have probably already encountered both names: AmaWaterways and Viking.
 They sail the same rivers.
 They hit many of the same ports.
 Their brochures are both beautiful, and their marketing to American travelers is relentless.
 So what actually separates them?
 And more importantly, which one is right for you?

 I book both, and I have strong opinions about when each one makes sense.
-Here's what the brochures won't tell you.
+If you are looking at AmaWaterways vs. Viking, here's what the brochures won't tell you.

 Ready to talk river cruising?
-Book a complimentary 30-minute consultation at antidotetravel.com.
+Book a complimentary 30-minute consultation with me by submitting your details here.

 The Quick Summary